coolbutuseless/rmonocypher/README.md

 # Encryption keys

+The encryption `key` is the core secret information that allows for encrypting data.

 The `key` for encryption may be one of:

 - A 32-byte raw vector
 - A 64-character hexadecimal string
-- Any other length string is also acceptable.
-In this case, `argon2()` will be used to derive a 32-byte key from this text.
-Note: this method will use a default, fixed salt which will reduce the strength of this encryption when facing a skilled adversary.
+- A pass-phrase

+The `key` may be created by:

+- Using random bytes from a cryptographically secure source
+- Using Argon2 to derive random bytes from a pass-phrase
+- Creating a shared key through key exchange with another person

-The key may be set explicitly when the function is called, but can also be set globally for the current session using `options(MONOCYPHER_KEY = "...")`
+When calling functions in `{rmonocypher}`, the key may be set explicitly when the function is called, but can also be set globally for the current session using `options(MONOCYPHER_KEY = "...")`

-Some valid keys for encryption are:
+## Using random bytes as a key

 ``` r
 # Random raw bytes